 Do you import or export goods from or to a country outside the EU?
 You must declare these goods to Customs.
 Based on your declaration, Customs will calculate the import or export duty.
 Customs will also decide whether any other Customs regulations are applicable, for example in relation to safety, health, the economy and the environment.

 Customs prefers electronic declarations via the DMS system (in Dutch) for the import or export of goods.

 If you do not have much experience of importing and exporting and customs clearance, it would be a good idea to have the customs declaration made by a shipper, logistical service provider or customs agent.
 If you regularly import or export, you can submit your own customs declarations.
 Please contact the National Helpdesk Dutch Customs to do so.
 You will need:

-- You have an approved software package.
+- to use an approved software package.

+You must use the EORI number as an identification number when exchanging data with customs (mandatory).
+EORI stands for Economic Operator Registration and Identification number.
 You mainly require the EORI number when you trade with countries outside the EU.
-You also need the EORI number when trading with countries within the EU for some products such as alcohol and tobacco.
+You also need the EORI number when trading with countries within the EU for products such as alcohol and tobacco.